Oklahoma Historical Society Heritage Preservation Grant Program

 - Organization status (non-profit, governmental entity, tribal)

-- Date registered with the Oklahoma Secretary of State
+- Date registered with the Oklahoma Secretary of State, if applicant organization is a nonprofit

 - Organization type (museum, historic site, historical society, library, etc.)